andreaskaempf/timelog/README.md

 each project.

-It has now been translated to Python 3, using the simple bottle.py framework (available and documented at bottlepy.org, but included in the repository).
+It has now been translated to Python 3, using the simple bottle.py framework (available at bottlepy.org, please install using `pip install bottle`).
 To run it, just run timelog.py and then browse to http://localhost:8080

 The data is stored in an SQLite database called timelog.db in the project directory.
 If the database does not exist, an empty one is automatically